501 STUDENT ATTENDANCE

 Cross Reference: 501 Student Attendance

-Approved 6/25/79 Reviewed 2/17/2021 Revised 7/17/24
+Approved 6/25/79 Reviewed 2/17/2021 Revised 6/18/25

 501.06 STUDENT TRANSFERS IN

-Students who transfer into the school district must meet the immunization and age requirements set out for students who initially enroll in the school district.
+501.06 STUDENT TRANSFERS INStudents who transfer into the school district must meet the immunization and age requirements set out for students who initially enroll in the school district.

-The school district shall request the student's cumulative records from the previous school district.
+The school district will request the student's cumulative records from the previous school district.
 If the student cannot offer proof of grade level, the superintendent will make the grade level determination.
 The superintendent may require testing or other information to determine the grade level.
 Students expelled or suspended from their previous school district will only be enrolled after approval of the board.

 The board may deny admission if the student is not willing to provide the board with the necessary information.